Are there days when you wake up feeling like your voice sounds weaker than usual? Your throat feels sore and tight plus you’re coughing as well.

 Make Your Cat Comfortable

-Don’t agitate your cat during this period as it needs rest to recover.
 Cleaning your cat’s nose of any discharge with a warm towel can help it breathe better.

-Your cat might be feeling more needy and insecure during this period.
 Make sure to give it all the attention that it wants to let your cat know that you’re there for it.

 Any upper respiratory tract infection that is left untreated for too long can cause serious complications over the long term and affect your cat’s quality of life.

-If your cat has a cancerous growth in its throat, the quicker the vet can remove it and start your cat on the appropriate course of medication, the greater the chance of your cat making a full recovery.
+If your cat has a cancerous growth in its throat, the faster the vet can remove it and start your cat on the appropriate course of medication, the greater the chance of your cat making a full recovery.

 Blockages caused by foreign bodies in your cat’s throat can dampen your cat’s appetite and cause it to not eat.
-Any cat that does not want to eat is in serious danger of dying.

 Immediate vet attention is required if you suspect that your cat has laryngitis.